tomkat-cr/tomkat-cr/README.md

 ### Hello world 👋🏻 I'm <b>Carlos J. Ramirez</b> | a.k.a. @tomkat_cr

 Software Engineer with 30+ years of experience.
-My current stack is ReactJS and JavaScript in the Frontend, Python and PHP in the Backend, Github and Gitlab for version control, Docker, Linux / Bash, AWS EC2, Lambda Functions, ECR, SAM, Cloudformation, EKS (K8) for lower and production environments, and GCP for Google Services like Maps Platform and AI Services.
+My current stack is ReactJS and JavaScript in the Frontend, Python and PHP in the Backend, Github and Gitlab for version control, Docker, Linux / Bash, AWS EC2, Lambda Functions, ECR, SAM, Cloudformation, EKS (K8) for lower and production environments, GCP for Google Services like Maps Platform and AI Services, OpenAI, HuggingFace and Langchain to implement RAG and LLM applications.

 <b>My mission is to turn Latin America into a Technological Powerhouse, through working in teams delivering outsourcing worldwide, contributing to the open-source community<!--, and to the global adoption of blockchain technology --></b>.